convidera/frontend-kit/packages/vue-form-validator/README.md

 #### Important
-When adding new translations, make sure to also adjust `src/form-validator/translation/schema.ts` file as it porvides `typescript` support.
+When adding new translations, make sure to also adjust `src/form-validator/translation/schema.ts` file as it provides `typescript` support.

 The package provides `en` and `de` translations which could be used to extend `vue-i18n`
 translations: